Family medicine: England

 The GP Forward View, published by NHS England in 2016 promised £2.4 billion (14%) real-terms increase in the budget for general practice.
 Jeremy Hunt pledged to increase the number of doctors working in general practice by 5,000.
 There are 3,250 trainee places available in 2017.
 The GP Career Plus scheme is intended to retain GPs aged over 55 in the profession by providing flexible roles such as providing cover, carrying out specific work such as managing long-term conditions, or doing home visits.
 In July Simon Stevens announced a programme designed to recruit around 2,000 GPs from the EU and possibly New Zealand and Australia.
 According to NHS Improvement a 1% deterioration in access to general practice can produce a 10% deterioration in emergency department figures.

 GPs are increasingly employing pharmacists to manage the increasingly complex medication regimes of an aging population.
 In 2017 more than 1,061 practices were employing pharmacists, following the rollout of NHS England's Clinical Pharmacists in General Practice programme.
 There are also moves to employ care navigators, sometimes an enhanced role for a receptionist, to direct patients to different services such as pharmacy and physiotherapy if a doctor is not needed.
 In September 2017 270 trained care navigators covering 64,000 patients had been employed across Wakefield.
 It was estimated that they had saved 930 GP hours over a 10-month trial.

 Four NHS trusts: Northumbria Healthcare NHS Foundation Trust; Yeovil District Hospital NHS Foundation Trust; Royal Wolverhampton NHS Trust; and Southern Health NHS Foundation Trust have taken over multiple GP practices in the interests of integration.

 GP Federations have become popular among English general practitioners.

+In 2026 the cost of general practice in England amounted to about £219 per patient per year, 8.3% of the NHS budget.